 This post contains affiliate links.
 This means if you click on the link and purchase the item, I will receive an affiliate commission at no additional cost to you.
 Read more about it on our disclosure page here.

-But before we dive into some of the best accommodation options, here are some useful travel information you will need when planning a trip to Italy:
+But before we dive into some of the best accommodation options, here are some useful travel information you will need when planning a trip to Southern Italy:

 - Omio – your gateway to trains, buses, and flights.
 All in one place.
 I suggest using it especially for booking train tickets for Italy or Germany.
 Get your offers here!

 - Discover Cars It is a great aggregator that will help you find and book the best option for renting a car during your trip, helping you save up to 70% on your car rental.
 They have a pretty good Cancellation policy that would give you options in case your flight or travel plans change.
 You will most probably need a car to get to most of these places, especially if you want to keep a schedule.Get your best offers here!

 - Day trips and experiences can be easily booked through GetYourGuide – they have a wide selection of tours and a great cancellation policy that will offer you a full refund if you cancel up to 24 hours before the tour.
 Get the best offer here!